NetApp/trident/docs/getting-started/deploying-trident.rst

     kubectl create -f sample-input/storage-class-basic.yaml

-You should now see a 'basic' storage class in both Kubernetes and Trident, and Trident should have discovered the pools on the backend.
+You should now see a **basic** storage class in both Kubernetes and Trident, and Trident should have discovered the pools on the backend.

 .. code-block:: bash